hhru/react-d3-chart-graphs/README.md

     }
     ```
     If user mouseleave bar or if user mouseenter on canvas without bar, arguments is `null`
+- toggleResize -type Boolean.
+Forced resizing by the parent, changing the current state to the opposite will resize.

 <a name="StackedBarChart"></a>
 ## Stacked Bar Chart